XYOracleNetwork-v1/tool-dapploy-nodejs/README.md

 * Set the `network` in `deployer.conf` to one of the following: ropsten, kovan, development, ropsten-infura, main

-* Add the truffle project root path for `projectDir`

-* If you are building a javascript compatable web3 client (React, etc), add the local path to copy your ABI in `contractOutput`.
+* Once you are comfortable compiling and deploying the example projects, set the `projectDir` and `contractOutput` to your own new or existing project

 * Optionally include the destination to export the web3 provider module: `web3ModuleOutput`

-* Want to copy your ABI to Amazon S3?
+* Want your dApp to support multiple browsers?
+Configure Portis in Dapp deployer setup, by first adding your Dapp on [portis.io](https://portis.io) and adding your key/app name to the configuration file.

+* Have a centralized storage server?
+Copy your ABI to Amazon S3 for your backend to dynamically link in like we do with [Ether Cache](https://github.com/XYOracleNetwork/ether-cache).
 Include your AWS S3 `bucketName`, add your access key and add your AWS credentials with approved access to S3 by creating credentials file:
 `~/.aws/credentials` with format:

 ```